riverhuang-batam/course-web-beginner-batam/syllabus/README.md

 ## Chapter 2

-beginner CSS & beginner javascript
+beginner CSS, beginner javascript, DOM

 * on CSS we learn fundamentals, syntax, implementation, selectors, colors, size, box model, background, display, height & width, border, margin & padding, position.
 * on javaScript we learn fundamentals, implementation, data types, variable, arithmetic, comparison, build in object & methods, date
+* on DOM we learn common function we can use that already have on browser.

 ---

 ## Chapter 3

-intermediate CSS & beginner javascript
+intermediate CSS, beginner javascript, Basic REST API

 * on CSS we learn pseudo classes, web safe fonts, responsive & media query, flexbox
 * on javascript we learn style guide, block, conditional, loop
+* on basic REST API we learn how to connect & use other web service on internet
 ---

 ## Chapter 4

-javascript built-in functions and learn jQuery usage
+javascript built-in functions, REST API, Twitter Bootstrap CSS Framework

 * on javascript we learn array, string, math, object and timing
+* on REST API we learn how to use it more powerfull & deeply
-* on jQuery we learn how to usage, selector, events and effects
+* on Twitter Bootstrap we learn how to use & implement it in simple

 ---

 ## Chapter 5

-javascript function and Twitter Bootstrap CSS Framework
+Twitter Bootstrap CSS Framework, javascript plugins

-* on javascript we learn to create javascript function
-* on Twitter Bootstrap we learn how to use & implement it
+* on Twitter Bootstrap we learn more deeply and how to implement it
+* implement javascript plugin with less code & good result

 ---

 ## Chapter 6

-javascript plugin, web performance and SEO
+javascript plugin, web performance, SEO and introduction Reactjs

-* implement javascript plugin with less code & high website quality
+* we learn other javascript plugin that might be useful.
 * make website show quickly
 * make become no 1 on google search
+* create simple website using Reactjs

 ---

 ## Chapter 7

-Start to build final project
+learn more Reactjs and start to build final project

 ---

 ## Chapter 8

-Finish the final project until graduation
+Finish the final project, presentation and graduation

 ---